SovereignCloudStack/zuul/README.rst

 After cloning this repository, follow these steps to set up Ansible:

 1. Add the following files:
-   - `.vault-password`: Contains the password required to use values stored in the Ansible vault.
+   - `ansible/.vault-password`: Contains the password required to use values stored in the Ansible vault.
-   - `clouds.yaml` or `clouds-dev.yaml` (for development only).
-Example files are provided in the repository.
+   - `ansible/clouds.yaml` or `ansible/clouds-dev.yaml` (for development only).
+Example file is provided in the repository.

 2. Run the Ansible playbook from the `ansible` directory.
 Specify the platform to install to using the `--limit` option: